adityavinodk/natural-disasters/README.md

 ## Target Audience-
 1. civilians who reside in disaster prone regions
 2. governmental and non-governmental agencies that help in the relief of affected inhabitants.

+## Installation instructions-
+This project is being implemented using React Native and Firebase.

+1. Clone the repository and enter ```npm install``` in the terminal
+2. Add config file with credentials to config/config.js
+3. Run ```react-native run ios``` for ios
+4. Run ```react-native run android``` for android

+Check [React-Native Documentation](https://facebook.github.io/react-native/docs/getting-started) for more information